Constitution Day (Norway): Inclusion of immigrants

-One can add that the day should be regarded as an expression of thankfulness, on behalf of the old values freedom, equality and brotherhood, the ideological basis for the constitution, and also on behalf of the circumstances that led up to the constitution.
+One can add that the day should be regarded as an expression of thankfulness, on behalf of the old values of liberty, equality and brotherhood, the ideological basis for the constitution, and also on behalf of the circumstances that led up to the constitution.
 The aspect of "thanksgiving" in the national celebrations of Norway is easily forgotten in the long span of years from 1814.

 There has been dispute over whether foreign flags should be allowed in the parade.
 In 2008, the 17 May committee of Oslo banned the use of foreign flags, but was overturned by the mayor of Oslo, Fabian Stang.
 Similar discussions have taken place in other cities.
 In 2013, the 17 May committee of Ålesund turned down a request from a local school to use handmade paper flags that also included foreign flags.
 The decision was later overturned.